gk7huki/huki_site/_posts/2017-05-01-blogging-with-jekyll.md

 ~~~
 That's it.
 I can already start saving my blog posts in the `_posts` folder.
 A newly generated site uses the `jekyll-minima` theme by default.
 I want my webpage to be *responsive*, gracefully reflowing across desktop, tablet and mobile screens.
 The `minima` theme was quite satisfactory in this regard.

 A typical Jekyll website is made up of a `YAML` front-matter, `Liquid` powered HTML layouts and `SCSS` stylesheets.
-Jekyll churns them together with your content written in `Markdown`, `Liquid` or even HTML.
+Jekyll churns them together with your content written in `Markdown`, `Textile` or even HTML.
 Functionality is further extended with plugins.
 With the Minima theme, `jekyll-feed` was enabled by default.

 On the surface, there is some native support for *categories* and *tags*, but it's still up to the user to collect together and display posts belonging to each category.
-This requires two parts: a plugin that generates each category page, and layout files that decide the actual content displayed on those pages.
+This requires two parts: a plugin that generates a page for each category, and layout files that decide the actual content displayed on those pages.

-The simplest option is to use `jekyll-archives`.
+The simplest solution is to use `jekyll-archives`.
 In my case, I have it set up to follow the same permalink structure as the posts themselves.
 ~~~yaml
 jekyll-archives:
   enabled: